Degenerate-elliptic operators in mathematical finance and higher-order regularity for solutions to variational equations

-While the essential idea in \S \ref{sec:SobolevRegularity} underlying the development of higher-order Sobolev regularity, $\sH^{k+2}_{\loc}(\underline\sO, \fw)$ with $k\geq 1$, of a solution $u \in H^1(\sO, \fw)$ to the variational equation \eqref{eq:HestonVariationalEquation} is to take derivatives of the equation \eqref{eq:IntroBoundaryValueProblem} and estimate $k+2$ derivatives of $u$ in terms of $k$ derivatives of $f$, such an approach is complicated by the presence of the degeneracy factor, $y$, multiplying the second-order derivatives, $yu_{xx}, yu_{xy}, yu_{yy}$, in \eqref{eq:OperatorHestonIntro}.
-For example, differentiating \eqref{eq:IntroBoundaryValueProblem} once with respect to $y$ yields unweighted second-order derivative terms, $u_{xx}, u_{xy}, u_{yy}$, \emph{without} the degeneracy factor, $y$, and these are even harder to estimate, precisely because the operator, $A$, in \eqref{eq:OperatorHestonIntro} is degenerate elliptic.
+The essential idea in the development of higher-order Sobolev regularity is to take derivatives of the equation \eqref{eq:IntroBoundaryValueProblem} and estimate $k+2$ derivatives of $u$ in terms of $k$ derivatives of $f$.
+Such an approach is complicated by the presence of the degeneracy factor, $y$, because differentiating \eqref{eq:IntroBoundaryValueProblem} once with respect to $y$ yields unweighted second-order derivative terms, $u_{xx}, u_{xy}, u_{yy}$, \emph{without} the degeneracy factor, $y$, and these are even harder to estimate, precisely because the operator, $A$, in \eqref{eq:OperatorHestonIntro} is degenerate elliptic.
 It is this feature which partly accounts for the complexity of our Definition \ref{defn:HkWeightedSobolevSpaceNormPowery} of the higher-order weighted Sobolev spaces, $\sH^{k+2}(\sO, \fw)$.